-These ports allow you to connect audio devices.
-Use the headphone port to plug in stereo headphones or powered speakers.
-Plugging an audio device to the headphone port disables the built-in speakers.
-Use the microphone port to connect an external microphone for mono recording; plugging in an external microphone disables the built-in microphone.
+Use the headphone port to plug in stereo headphones or powered speakers; connecting an audio device to the headphone port disables the built-in speakers.

+Use the microphone port to connect an external microphone; connecting a microphone disables the built-in microphone.